 Patent protection is helpful in stopping unauthorized manufacturing, use, sales, or imports of one's invention in the countries where the patent has issued.
 Patent protection is required in China and Hong Kong, for example, to stop unauthorized manufacture, use or sales of one's invention in China and Hong Kong.
 Likewise patents in China and Hong Kong are important if one intends to license someone else to manufacture, use, sell, or import an invention in Hong Kong.
 Applying for a patent elsewhere in the world does not automatically give one patent protection in China and Hong Kong.

-Pacific Northwest Law Group handles technology protection and commercialization issues in China and other jurisdictions such as:
+Things to consider while handling technology protection and commercialization issues in China and other jurisdictions:

-Pacific Northwest Law Group manages all types of intellectual property evaluation and protection, including trademark, copyright, trade secret, product design, and patent rights, both in the United States and throughout the world, including China and Hong Kong.
-We also develop internal policies, agreements, and forms to assure a company's rights in intellectual property developed by its employees, contractors, or partners.
+Manage all types of intellectual property evaluation and protection, including trademark, copyright, trade secret, product design, and patent rights, both in the United States and throughout the world, including China and Hong Kong.
+Also develop internal policies, agreements, and forms to assure a company's rights in intellectual property developed by its employees, contractors, or partners.

 Licensing In or Out